Common Lisp the Language, 2nd Edition

 A string is returned that identifies the physical location of the

 computer hardware.
-Examples of short names: "MIT AI Lab"
+Examples of short names: "MIT AI Lab",

-.
+"CMU-CSD".
 Examples of long names:

 "MIT Artificial Intelligence Laboratory"